codemagic-ci-cd/codemagic-docs/content/flutter-publishing/publishing-to-app-store.md

 5. As soon as the key is generated, you can see it added to the active keys list.
 Click **Download API Key** to save the private key for later.
 Note that the key can only be downloaded once.

 {{<notebox >}}
-Take note of the **Issuer ID** above the table of active keys and the **Key ID** of the generated key as these will be required when setting up the Apple Developer Portal integration in Codemagic UI.
+**Note:** Take note of the **Issuer ID** above the table of active keys and the **Key ID** of the generated key as these will be required when setting up the Apple Developer Portal integration in Codemagic UI.
 {{</notebox>}}

 ### Step 2.
 Connecting the Apple Developer Portal integration for your team/account